-Camp TAG provides a safe place for children with food allergies, eosinophilic disorders and asthma and their non-allergic siblings to have fun – with no worries about allergic reactions – and meet other children who share similar experiences.
-It is a bonding and empowering week for all campers, including parents.
+Camp TAG provides a safe place for children with food allergies, eosinophilic disorders, FPIES, Celiac disease, atopic dermatitis (eczema), and asthma and their non-allergic siblings to have fun – with no worries about allergic reactions – and meet other children who share similar experiences.
+Camp TAG provides peer-to-peer networks, support, gaining independence and confidence, and more - everyone has the opportunity to be with others who live it and get it.
+It is a bonding and empowering week for all campers and counselors, including parents/caregivers.

 Camp TAG is 95% fun and 5% educational, with age-appropriate activities and games each day on food allergies, anaphylaxis, nutrition, the emotional impact of living with food allergies (for children with food allergies and their families), and how to stay safe at school and at home.
 The curriculum was designed and reviewed by FAACT's Medical Advisory Board.

-Activities each day will include camp games, ropes course, climbing tower, canoeing, arts and crafts, music, swimming, pedal carts, miniature golf, Ga-ga, archery, mine chutes, and field sports such as soccer, basketball, baseball, flag football, lacrosse, and tennis.
+Activities each day will include camp games, ropes course, climbing tower, canoeing, arts and crafts, music, swimming, Ga-Ga, archery, mine chutes, giant swings, and field sports such as soccer, basketball, baseball, flag football, lacrosse, and so much more.

 “Camp TAG was created because I wanted to send my son, Thomas, to camp, but worried about a reaction occurring during the camp day.
 I researched local camps, and none of them were able to accommodate his needs.
 As I continued my research, I found that there weren’t any types of specialized food allergy camps for kids anywhere in the country.
 I then decided to start our own camp.
 Camp TAG (The Allergy Gang) was actually named after my children.
 TAG stands for Thomas Andrew and Anne Garrow, and they share the “A” as they share their life experiences of managing food allergies on a daily basis.
 I also wanted the camp to include siblings because I have one child with and one child without food allergies.
 Siblings are also just as affected and advocate just as much for their affected siblings.
 I wanted my children, along with all of your children, to enjoy the camp experience together.” – Eleanor Garrow-Holding